-Young Muslim’s Eyes is a project planned jointly by cultural anthropologist Kae Amo (Associate Professor at Kyoto Seika University, specializing in modern society and Islam), artist/film director Kenichi Sawazaki (Representative Director of the General Incorporated Association Living Montage), and Yo Nonaka (Associate Professor at Keio University, specializing in Islam and gender).
+Young Muslim’s Eyes is a project planned jointly by cultural anthropologist Kae Amo (Kyoto University, specializing in modern society and Islam), artist/film director Kenichi Sawazaki (Research Institute for Humanity and Nature), and Yo Nonaka (Keio University, specializing in Islam and gender).

 In this project, we aim to conduct a research study focusing on the lifestyle and activities of young Muslims who will lead the new generation in Japan.
 Simultaneously, we will create participant-led video works and explore new forms of expression while considering the impact of video content and media on society and actors.